Table of Contents[Hide][Show]

 Here are the recommended steps for the 2014 growing season for those who want to truly strike a blow for sustainability in every way with their home gardens:

 - Avoid buying from the seed companies affiliated with Monsanto.
-Here’s a list of these seed companies by location (click under “Where to Buy” and select your location for a list of dealers to avoid): http://www.seminis.com/global/us/Pages/default.aspx
+Here’s a list of these seed companies by location (enter you zipcode for a list of dealers to avoid): http://www.seminis-us.com/where-to-buy/

 - Ask seed companies if they have taken the Safe Seed Pledge.
 Here’s a list of companies that believe in responsible plant genetics.
 These are good companies to buy from: http://www.councilforresponsiblegenetics.org/ViewPage.aspx?pageId=261